sirchuck/site_works/README.md

         - Usage
             $this->_tool->queue( 'MyFile', ['key1'=>'var1','key2'=>'var2'], 'MyQueueTag', 0, 0 );
         - Your queue script
-            Your thread scripts should be located in /dev/queue_scripts They should have the extention .php
+            Your queue scripts should be located in /dev/queue_scripts
+            * NOTE: When your page is processed by the framework you reference it in the private/queue_scripts folder.
+            They should have the extention .php
-            They must contain vanilla php code as they are not run thought the framework If you need to run through the framework try something like this in your thread script:
+            They must contain vanilla php code as they are not run thought the framework If you need to run through the framework try something like this in your queue script:
                 $x = file_get_contents('http://www.MySite.com/Modual/Controller/Method/pass_var/pass_vars');
                 - OR Read below to add site_works_essentials
         - Passing Variables to the queue file